david-greenn/SpaceByte/README.md

 </div>

 ## Game Objects
-### Control
+###Control:

-Use the "left" and "right" arrow keys to move the spaceship left and right.
-Use the "up" and "down" arrow keys to move the spaceship up and down.
+Master the art of space navigation with the intuitive control system of **SpaceByte**.
+Use the arrow keys to swiftly maneuver your spaceship left, right, up, and down through the treacherous space environment.
+With every move you make, you'll feel the thrill of adrenaline as you dodge enemy projectiles and collect power-ups to stay alive.

-### Screen Layout
+###Screen Layout:

-The dimensions of the screen are variable to the relative size of the device(iOS and Android).
-No fixed parameters: vertical and horizontal dimensions.
+Experience the full potential of **SpaceByte** with a dynamic screen layout that adapts to your device's dimensions.
+Whether you're playing on an iOS or Android device, the game's vertical and horizontal dimensions will adjust seamlessly to provide you with an immersive and uninterrupted gameplay experience.

-### Score Board
+###Score Board:

-Increases score when spaceship picks up green powerups.
-Drops down to zero when the spaceship collides with a an enemy projectile.
+Every move counts in **SpaceByte**, and each power-up you collect is worth its weight in gold.
+Watch your score soar as you skillfully navigate through the game's obstacles and collect green power-ups along the way.
+But beware - even the slightest collision with an enemy projectile will send your score plummeting to zero.
+With high stakes and intense gameplay, **SpaceByte** is a thrilling adventure you won't want to miss.

 ## License
 GPL-3.0 License